Diversity, Equity, and Inclusion in CLA

 - Academic Expertise, Outreach, and Engagement in CLA

-As part of the college’s commitment to equity, diversity and inclusion, here are a few of the initiatives underway during the 2020-21 academic year intended to strengthen that commitment.
+As part of the College’s commitment to equity, diversity and inclusion, here are a few of the initiatives recently underway intended to strengthen that commitment.

-- Nearly 50 of our faculty are also participating in the Building Capacity for Engaging Diversity in Undergraduate Education Cohort, offered by the CLA Office of Undergraduate Education and led by Rev. Dr. Jamie Washington, a national leader on this topic.
+- Nearly 50 of our faculty participated in the Building Capacity for Engaging Diversity in Undergraduate Education Cohort, offered by the CLA Office of Undergraduate Education and led by Rev. Dr. Jamie Washington, a national leader on this topic.

-- CLA’s Office of Institutional Advancement is hosting the What’s Next? roundtable series, addressing the power of business and philanthropy in the pursuit of racial justice, CLA alumni seeking social change, curriculum and pedagogy in K-12, and policing in Minneapolis.
+- CLA’s Office of Institutional Advancement launched the What’s Next? roundtable series, addressing the power of business and philanthropy in the pursuit of racial justice, CLA alumni seeking social change, curriculum and pedagogy in K-12, and policing in Minneapolis.

-- CLA is establishing an equity lens policy review committee in spring 2021.
+- CLA established an equity lens policy review committee in spring 2021.

 "Diverse peoples, perspectives, and viewpoints make us stronger and better as individuals and an institution... .
 A welcoming environment of inclusion and belonging will be critical to people in CLA thriving, staying, and having the full impact that they can have with their research, teaching, engagement, and service." —John Coleman, CLA Dean